kora-projects/kora-docs/mkdocs/blog/en/kora-step.md

 That is a substantial operational advantage.

-## Simplicity Is More Valuable Years Later Than on Day One
+## Simplicity Is More Valuable Years Later Than on Day One { #simplicity-years-later }

 A framework abstraction can feel harmless when everyone on the team remembers why it exists.
 Years later, the abstraction becomes an archaeological artifact.